ctrueden/ibroadcast-python/README.md

  |                   None, Party, Dance, Workout, Relaxed, or Chill.
  |      :return: ID of newly created playlist.
  |
+ |      Raises:
+ |          ServerError on problem creating the playlist
+ |
  |  createtag(self, tagname)
  |      Create a tag.
  |
  |      :param tagname: Name of the tag to create.
  |      :return: ID of newly created tag.
  |
+ |      Raises:
+ |          ServerError on problem creating the tag
+ |
  |  deleteplaylist(self, playlistid)
  |      Delete a playlist.
  |
  |      :param playlistid: ID of the playlist to delete.
- |      :return: True if the operation was successful.
  |
+ |      Raises:
+ |          ServerError on problem deleting the playlist
+ |
  |  extensions(self)
  |      Get file extensions for supported audio formats.
  |
  |  gettags(self, trackid)
  |      Get the tags for the given track.
+ |
  |      :param trackid: ID of the track in question.
  |      :return: List of tag IDs.
  |
  |  istagged(self, tagid, trackid)
  |      Get whether the specified track has the given tag.
+ |
  |      :param tagid: ID of the tag in question.
  |      :param trackid: ID of the track in question.
  |      :return: True iff the track is tagged with that tag.
  |
  |  isuploaded(self, filepath)
+ |      Get whether a given file is already uploaded to the iBroadcast server.
  |
+ |      :param filepath: Path to the file to check.
+ |
+ |      Raises:
+ |          ServerError on problem downloading remote MD5 checksums
+ |
+ |  playlist(self, playlistid)
+ |      Get the playlist object with the given ID.
+ |
+ |      :param playlistid: ID of the playlist to retrieve.
+ |      :return: The playlist object.
+ |
  |  refresh(self)
  |      Download library data: albums, artists, tracks, etc.
  |
+ |      Raises:
+ |          ServerError on problem completing the request
+ |
  |  settracks(self, playlistid, trackids)
- |      Updates the given playlist to consist of the specified tracks.
+ |      Update the given playlist to consist of the specified tracks.
  |
+ |      Unlike addtracks, this operation will overwrite, not append to,
+ |      the playlist's tracks.
+ |
  |      :param playlistid: ID of the playlist to update.
  |      :param trackids: List of IDs for the playlist tracks.
+ |
+ |      Raises:
+ |          ServerError on problem updating the playlist
+ |
+ |  tag(self, tagid)
+ |      Get the tag object with the given ID.
+ |
+ |      :param tagid: ID of the tag to retrieve.
- |      :return: True if the operation was successful.
+ |      :return: The tag object.
  |
  |  tagtracks(self, tagid, trackids, untag=False)
  |      Apply or remove the given tag to the specified tracks.